Qorvo/qpg-openthread/qpg7015m/doc/README.md

 ### Architecture

 Running Thread on a QPG7015M is split into two major blocks: the *Host* and the QPG7015M firmware.
-The latter is preprogrammed requires no user interaction.
+The latter is preprogrammed and requires no user interaction.

 ![Architectural overview](./imgs/architecture.png "Architectural overview")